Create an account sign-up-diamond

 Already a member?
 Login

 If you’ve dreamt of walking through some of the most dramatic and beautiful alpine landscapes on earth, the TMB is calling your name.
-This roughly 170 km circuit loops through France, Italy, and Switzerland, all while circling the mighty Mont Blanc massif.
+This roughly 170 km circuit loops through the French Alps, Italian Alps, and Swiss Alps, all while circling the mighty Mont Blanc massif.
 But before you lace up your boots and hit the trail, I highly recommend spending a few days in Chamonix to get your bearings (and your legs) ready.
 Here’s why - and how to make the most of it.

 Photo of Lynn out hiking